If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 NEW!
 EXCITING!!

 An "official" conversion kit released by Bally Midway in 1982.
-While fliers for Plus claimed it to be "A whole new game of surprises!", in reality it's just a small variation of the original Namco code.
+While fliers for Plus claimed it to be "A whole new game of surprises!", in reality it's just a small modification of the original Namco code.

 Pac-Man Pac-Man Plus